 Global Economic Considerations.
 Global macroeconomic factors, coupled with the U.S. political climate, have created uncertainty and impacted demand for certain of our products and services primarily in our Security and Healthcare divisions.
-It is uncertain how long this uncertainty will continue.
-Therefore, we expect that there may continue to be a period of delayed or deferred purchasing by our customers.
-Purchase delays and deferments could have a material negative effect on our business, results of operations and financial condition.
+The current status and potential outcomes of Brexit negotiations has contributed to global economic uncertainty and could have an adverse impact on our UK business, including our orders and sales operations and personnel in the UK.
+We do not know how long this uncertainty will continue.
+Therefore, we expect that there may be a period of delayed or deferred purchasing by our customers.
+These factors could have a material negative effect on our business, results of operations and financial condition.
 Additionally, our international operations provide a significant portion of our total revenue and expenses.
-Many of these revenue and expenses are denominated in currencies other than the U.S. dollar.
-As a result, changes in foreign exchange rates may significantly affect revenue and expenses.
+Many of these revenues and expenses are denominated in currencies other than the U.S. dollar, and, as a result, may be significantly affected by changes in foreign exchange rates.

 Global Trade.
-The current domestic and international political environment, including existing and potential changes to U.S. policies related to global trade and tariffs, have resulted in uncertainty surrounding the future state of the global economy.
-Further, the U.S. government has also recently announced that sanctions would be imposed against certain businesses and individuals in select countries.
-Additional changes may require us to modify our current business practices and could have material adverse effect on our financial statements in any particular reporting period.
+The current domestic and international political environment, including existing and potential changes to U.S. and foreign policies related to global trade and tariffs, have resulted in uncertainty surrounding the future state of the global economy.
+Further, the U.S. government has announced that sanctions would be imposed against certain businesses and individuals in select countries.
+Additional changes may require us to modify our current business practices and could have a material adverse effect on our business, results of operations and financial condition in any particular reporting period.

 Healthcare Considerations.
-The results of our operations have been adversely impacted by difficulties associated with product launches in our Healthcare division.
+Although our financial results improved in fiscal year 2019, the results of our operations had been adversely impacted in prior periods by difficulties associated with product launches in our Healthcare division.
 These issues may continue to adversely impact our results of operations for additional periods.
 Additionally, there have been numerous efforts advanced by the Trump administration and Congress to repeal and replace or modify the Affordable Care Act, which has created uncertainty in the healthcare industry that has adversely impacted, and may continue to adversely impact, our results of operations.

-European Union Threat Detection Standards.
-The European Union has implemented regulations for all airports within the EU to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3 beginning in 2020.
+EU Threat Detection Standards.
+The EU has implemented regulations for all airports within the EU to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3 by September 2020.
 However, this deadline could potentially be delayed.
-Our Security division's RTT product has passed the ECAC explosive detection system Standard 3 threat detection requirement.
+Our Security division's real time tomography (RTT) product has passed the ECAC explosive detection system Standard 3 threat detection requirement.

 Government Policies.
-Our net income (loss) could be affected by changes in U.S. or foreign government tax policies, such as the Tax Act, the implications and uncertainties of which are described elsewhere in this report.
-Additionally, we attempt to manage our currency exposure in certain countries.
-Changes in government policies in these areas might cause an impact to our financial condition and results of operations.
+Our net income could be affected by changes in U.S. or foreign government tax policies, such as the Tax Act, the implications and uncertainties of which are described elsewhere in this report.
+We attempt to manage our currency exposure in certain countries.
+Changes in government policies in these areas might impact our financial condition and results of operations.